 - Vice Chancellor for Research

 - Vice Chancellor for Administration, Finance and Operations and

-The Chancellor’s advisors include the Mānoa Executive Team, which consists of school and college Deans and others who advise on key operational and policy issues and on campus regulations, programs and institutional structure; the UH Mānoa Faculty Senate, which is comprised of all UH Mānoa faculty members and acts on behalf of the faculty for campus-wide matters; the Graduate Student Organization and the Associated Students of the University of Hawaiʻi, which represent student interests; the Kūaliʻi Council, which advises on matters important to Native Hawaiians and the Native Hawaiian culture; and the heads of other offices and departments/programs to address more specific issues and concerns.
+The chancellor’s advisors include the Mānoa Executive Team, which consists of school and college Deans and others who advise on key operational and policy issues and on campus regulations, programs and institutional structure; the UH Mānoa Faculty Senate, which is comprised of all UH Mānoa faculty members and acts on behalf of the faculty for campus-wide matters; the Graduate Student Organization and the Associated Students of the University of Hawaiʻi, which represent student interests; the Kūaliʻi Council, which advises on matters important to Native Hawaiians and the Native Hawaiian culture; and the heads of other offices and departments and programs to address more specific issues and concerns.

 A listing of all University of Hawaiʻi at Mānoa Executive and Managerial employees is available.